sell/flipd-auto-bumper/README.md

 2) Make sure you add a `*` after the url, for example `"https://flipd.gg/thread-hello-world*"`

+3) Save the changes

-3) go to brave://extensions/ or chrome://extensions/
+4) go to `brave://extensions/` or `chrome://extensions/`

-4) Load the unpacked folder
+5) Load the unpacked folder

-5) Open a tab on the thread and leave the tab open for it to auto bump
+6) Open a tab on the thread and leave the tab open for it to auto bump

 #### I made this in minutes for anyone looking for a simple option.